3 years' jail for mum who abused her 2 daughters

 The abuse continued while the police were investigating her case and when she was out on bail.

-Before handing down the sentence on Wednesday, District Judge Kessler Soh addressed the woman, who appeared in court via video link, and told her: "Discipline (your children) if you must but do so appropriately."
+Before handing down the sentence yesterday, District Judge Kessler Soh addressed the accused, who was in court via video link, and told her: "Discipline (your children) if you must but do so appropriately."

-He also hopes that she will not "take it out" on her children again.
+He also hoped that she would not "take it out" on her children again.

 On Sept 16, the mother, now 38, admitted to seven counts of abusing her daughters.